-West leads the ± 10 and before we rush to play this miserable little part-score, we must first count our top tricks.
-We have four top Spades and the $\pm A$ for a total of five top tricks.
+West leads the €10 and before we rush to play this miserable little part-score, we must first count our top tricks.
+We have four top Spades and the €A for a total of five top tricks.

-Now, it is usually correct to play the honours from the short side first but on this hand, in Spades, we have an exception to that rule.
+Now, it is usually correct to play the honors from the short side first but on this hand, in Spades, we have an exception to that rule.

-To make "extras" we can easily force out the \checkmark A, setting up three slow Heart tricks.
-However, what if the opponents do not take the \checkmark A on the first round of Hearts?
+To make "extras" we can easily force out the ♥A, setting up three slow Heart tricks.
+However, what if the opponents do not take the ♥A on the first round of Hearts?
 How might we gain access to the table?
-The only sure way across to dummy is via the \bigstar J so we mustn't squander that card at trick one.
+The only sure way across to dummy is via the ♠J so we mustn't squander that card at trick one.

-Instead, we must win the opening lead in the closed hand and play out the \checkmark 10.
-If the opponents refuse to take the Ace we play another Heart and can keep playing the suit until the \checkmark A goes.
-The opponents do take the Ace on the second round of Hearts and innocently return a Spade.
-Now we use the \bigstar J as the entry to dummy to enjoy two more Hearts.
+Instead, we must win the opening lead in the closed hand and play the ▼10.
+If the opponents refuse to take the Ace we play another Heart and can keep playing the suit until the ▼A goes.
+The opponents do take the Ace on the second round of Hearts (note how this disconnects the North-South hands in Hearts.
+Good defense!) and innocently return a Spade.
+Now we use the ◆J as access to dummy to enjoy two more Heart winners.

-Note: Because we have the \clubsuit A in hand we can afford to block the Spade suit as we can later return with that Ace to cash the remaining Spade tricks.
+Note: Because we have the ♣A in hand we can afford to block the Spade suit as we later return with that Ace to cash the remaining Spade tricks.